AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-metadata.md

 ---
 # Metadata - Fragment Properties {#metadata-fragment-properties}

-See how you can view and edit the metadata properties for Content Fragments in AEM to adjust your headless content.
+See how you can use the Content Fragment editor to view and edit the metadata properties for Content Fragments in AEM to adjust your headless content.

 ## Editing Properties / Meta data {#editing-properties-meta-data}